University of Guelph: Painting Old Jeremiah

-The Pep Rally
+Pep rally

 During the University of Guelph's orientation program, which takes place each year at the beginning of Orientation Week, all new students within each residence are taught a dance–often referred to as the Hall Boogie–which is performed to a variety of mixed popular songs.
-Awards are presented to the Halls which demonstrate the best spirit, creativity, synchronisation and co-ordination.
-Many of the dances are very impressive, despite being practised in typically an hour or less.
+Awards are presented to the Halls that demonstrate the best spirit, creativity, synchronization, and coordination.
+Many of the dances are very impressive, despite being practised for typically an hour or less.

 A University of Guelph dance move, Winding Your Toy, is almost always incorporated into each boogie, usually to a bass-heavy dance track.
 A winding motion is made with the rear hand–as if winding a wind-up toy–while the knees are bent in rhythm.
 The origins of "winding the toy" are not well known, yet it retains notoriety among students and friends of students at the university.